oxpayken/docker-aws-ansible-tools/README.md

 - <.aws path> - .aws folder on your local, this folder contains AWS credentials
 - <.ssh path> - .ssh folder on your local, this folder contains ssh credentials
 - \<data path\> - data folder on your local, this folder contains working files (AWS, Ansible scripts etc.)

+---

+To fix/find out:

+- files in mounted folder have different permission

+## Prerequisites

+- local folder .aws, .ssh, data to be mounted in container should be present or created